Happy Presidents’ Day Everyone! Today we are going to take a closer look at the Rolex President bracelet.

 Originally, the “President” name only referred to the Day-Date’s bracelet; however due to their intertwined and inseparable relationship, Rolex began referring to the watch itself as the ‘Rolex President Day-Date Chronometer’ during the 1980s.
 The official use of the “President” name was short lived, and Rolex has since returned to just calling the watch the Day-Date.
 However, the President name stuck, and has become a ubiquitously-used term within the world of Rolex collecting and beyond.

-For more information on the Rolex President, check out our video on the current model of the Day-Date, the reference 118238, which can be found over on YouTube.
+>For more information on the Rolex President, check out our YouTube video on the history of the Day-Date right below.